🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 The second pairing is the one most brands miss.
 A creator can have a totally real audience but be terrible at sponsored content — their viewers follow them for entertainment, not buying signals.
 That creator looks healthy on every fraud check and still costs you the campaign.

-The marketer is browsing Instagram.
-She finds a beauty creator with 500K followers, gorgeous feed, and a recent Reel showing 60,000 likes — about 12% on that post.
+The marketer finds a beauty creator with 500K followers, gorgeous feed, recent Reel showing 60K likes — about 12% on that post.
 She's about to send a DM.

-Eight seconds later, the Influencer Report loads.
-The headline row says: Followers 487K · ER 12.4% · Credibility Score 58% — the Credibility Score is RED, not green.
+Eight seconds later, the report loads.
+The headline row says: Followers 487K · ER 12.4% · Credibility Score 58% — the Credibility Score is red.

 Real Followers: 41%